logo

 • Age of the child: Younger children might need more contact to maintain a relationship, whereas teenagers may require less.

-• Reasons that the child has been taken into care: The reasons for the child being taken into care will have a impact on the child’s contact with their parents.
+• Reasons that the child has been taken into care: The reasons for the child being taken into care will have an impact on the child’s contact with their parents.
 For example, if a child is abandoned they may not have any contact with their birth parents.

 Supporting contact with birth parents